mattischrome/console-blog/content/posts/album-digest-november-2012/index.md

 - Brian Eno
 - Twelve
 title: Album Digest, November 2012
-heroImage: ../../assets/images/defaultHero.jpg
-description: "Pretty much a sliding scale between songs and electronic wibble on this\
-  \ month\u2019s albums and a"
 ---
 Pretty much a sliding scale between songs and electronic wibble on this month’s albums and a particularly damp, chilly feeling to proceedings too.